itu-algorithms/itu.algs4/README.md

-# Algs4 for Python
+# `algs4-py`

+`algs4-py` is a Python 3 port of the Java code in [Algorithms, 4th Edition](https://algs4.cs.princeton.edu/home/).

 [![Build Status](https://github.itu.dk/algorithms/AlgorithmsInPython/workflows/check/badge.svg)](https://github.itu.dk/algorithms/AlgorithmsInPython/actions)

+## Target audience

-Algs4 for Python is intended for instructors and students who wish to follow the textbook [Algorithms, 4th Edition](https://algs4.cs.princeton.edu/home/) by Sedgewick and Wayne, but who prefer to use Python rather than Java.
+`algs4-py` is intended for instructors and students who wish to follow the textbook [Algorithms, 4th Edition](https://algs4.cs.princeton.edu/home/) by Sedgewick and Wayne.
-Sedgewick and Wayne provided their [source code](https://algs4.cs.princeton.edu/code/) in Java as a jar library [algs4.jar](https://algs4.cs.princeton.edu/code/algs4.jar).
-Algs4 for Python is the Python3 port of `algs4.jar`.
-In addition, it contains, with slight modifications, the `stdlib` package from the book [Introduction to Programming in Python](https://introcs.cs.princeton.edu/python/code/) by Sedgewick, Wayne, and Dondero.
+It was first created in 2018 by teaching assistants and instructors at [ITU Copenhagen](https://algorithms.itu.dk), where the introductory course on Algorithms and Data Structures is taught bilingually in Java and Python 3.

 ## Installation

-This library requires a functioning Python3 environment, for example the one provided by [Anaconda](https://www.anaconda.com/distribution/).
+This library requires a functioning Python 3 environment, for example the one provided by [Anaconda](https://www.anaconda.com/distribution/).
 Some optional visual and auditory features depend on the [numpy](http://numpy.org) and [pygame](https://pygame.org) packages.

 ### With pip and git